Chia-Network/chia-docs/docs/cli-reference/vcs.md

 Successfully created a DID did:chia:1n2s77g7rer2v62xzrvd0at6tgx8m4g8t6encghs375r64lc6e5mssdkap3 in the newly created DID wallet
 ```

 Next, mint a new VC.
-Note that the DID specified with `-d` must be owned by the fingerprint specified with `-f` (or the one selected if `-f` is not used):
+Note that the DID specified with `-d` must be owned by the fingerprint specified with `-f` (or the one selected if `-f` is not used).
+For example:

 ```bash
 chia wallet vcs mint -f 2108245669 -d did:chia:1n2s77g7rer2v62xzrvd0at6tgx8m4g8t6encghs375r64lc6e5mssdkap3 -m 0.0001